3 clear principles

 Personal and brand recognition

-In 2004 Professor Henson was made a Life Fellow of the College of Optometrists.
+In 2004 Professor Henson was made a Life Fellow of the College of Optometrists and in 2018 was given the Lifetime Achievement Award by the Association of Optometrists.
 He also held the position of Honorary Secretary of the International Perimetric Society, of which he has long been a member.
 Henson has published over 100 academic papers along with two complete texts, Optometric Instrumentation (Butterworth Heinmann) and Visual Fields (Oxford University Press).
 He has supervised more than 15 PhD students and sits on the Editorial Board of Acta Ophthalmologica and Ophthalmic & Physiological Optics.

 Today the Henson 9000 enjoys over 50% market share in the UK Optometry sector